The Ultimate List of the Best Apps for Students

 IFTTT

-If This Then That (IFTTT) is an innovative app that gives your student a lot of capability in a simple package.
+If This Then That (IFTTT) is an innovative program that gives your student a lot of capability in a simple package.
 This app lets the user create “recipes,” or sequences of commands that tell a particular action to occur if a specific catalyst occurs.

 For example, your student can create a recipe that has the IFTTT app have their alarm go off early if the weather app shows snow in the morning.
 That way, they can get up early enough to deal with a difficult walk or drive across campus without having to rush their way through the start of their day.